List Widget Overview [src]

 The selection handling is also different.
 While selections used to be managed via custom code in each widget, selection state is now meant to be managed by the selection models.
 In particular this allows for complex use cases with specialized requirements.

-Finally here’s a quick list of equivalent functionality to look for when transitioning code for easy lookup:
+Finally here’s a quick comparison chart of equivalent functionality to look for when transitioning code: